dronir/HYgradu/README.md

 # HYgradu - a LaTeX package for theses

-This is a LaTeX documentclass for making a Master's thesis at the University of Helsinki.
-This is primarily for the Department of Physics because the theses look very different at different departments.
+This is a LaTeX document class for making a Master's thesis at the University of Helsinki.
+This template abides by the conventions followed over the years in physics and physics-related disciplines (astronomy, geophysics, meteorology), and has recently been updated to include some changes made to the thesis layout in the 2017 teaching reform (*Big Wheel*).

 ## Installation